IgniteUI/igniteui-docfx/en/components/tabs.md

 export class AppModule {}
 ```

-Then, specify three tabs groups with `label` and content.
+Then, specify several tabs groups with `label` and content.

 ```html
 <igx-tabs>